abdullahnaveedan/Text-Analyser/README.md

 You need to install the latest version of:
 * Python
 * DJango

-Open cmd and run command "python manage.py runserver" After this copy the web address and paste in web browser and test the application.
+Open cmd and run command "python manage.py runserver".
+After this copy the web address and paste in web browser and test the application.